stowball/hucssley/README.md

 If a value is a negative number, its class name output will use `-n[value]`, such as `margin-l-n100` instead of `margin-l--100`, to make it obvious that it's "negative" and to not be confused with the "modifying" syntax described below.

 If the last two words separated by a hyphen are identical, then the last word will automatically be omitted.
-For instance `.flex-wrap` is used instead of `flex-wrap-wrap`, but `flex-wrap-no-wrap` would be the equivalent `no-wrap` version.
+For instance `.flex-wrap` is used instead of `flex-wrap-wrap`, but `flex-wrap-no-wrap` would be the equivalent `nowrap` version.

-*Note: If a global namespace has been configured, it will always precede the base-class name.*
+*Note: If a global namespace has been configured, it will always precede the base class name.*

 #### Non-parent modules: `focus, hocus, hover, print, reduced-motion, responsive`